 What are the requirements for admission?

-We welcome students from all backgrounds.
-The University of Illinois Urbana-Champaign prohibits discrimination based on such characteristics as age, disability, ethnicity, gender, marital status, national origin, race, sexual orientation, or veteran status.
+We welcome students from all backgrounds to ensure that our campus is inclusive.
+The University of Illinois Urbana-Champaign prohibits discrimination based on characteristics such as age, disability, ethnicity, gender, marital status, national origin, race, sexual orientation, or veteran status.

 While a bachelor's degree is required for admission, your degree can be in any discipline.

-The MS/IM degree program is now test-optional for the standardized test requirement (i.e., GRE and GMAT).
+The MSIM degree program is now test-optional for the standardized test requirement (i.e., GRE and GMAT).
 If you feel that your test scores reflect your potential and promise in graduate school, you can submit your scores for admission consideration.
 All other applicants, regardless of undergraduate GPA, are not required to submit a standardized test score.
 We hope to alleviate the financial burden and heightened anxiety associated with taking a standardized test.
 Applicants that do not submit a test score will not be disadvantaged throughout our application review process, which is holistic and comprehensive.
-This new test-optional approach will be implemented for Fall 2022 admissions consideration.

 In addition to the online application, admission requirements include: